Resume in French: Complete Guide with Example and Template

 Resume in French: Complete Guide with Example and Template - StoryCV Blog

 Applying for a job in France?
-Your US or UK resume won't cut it.
+Your English resume won't cut it.
 Sending a direct translation is a fast way to get ignored.
 It tells recruiters you don't understand French professional culture.
 In France, they don't use the word "resume."
 They expect a "CV" (curriculum vitae), and it follows its own set of rules.

 What is a resume in French?